 A minimum of 175 hours (laboratory) of student participation is required.
-Note: May be taken 3 times

 Transfer acceptability: CSU; UC - max credit combined with PE activity courses, 4 units

 Provides men and women with the opportunity to develop advanced skills and strategies in intercollegiate soccer which will be applied to competitive situations.